Could Blockchain Have a Positive Environmental Impact?

 In blockchain, a series of cryptocurrency transaction records, form a sequence.
 Each record contains immutable data endowed in cryptography including a unique hash.
 Computers across the network compete to validate this hash in exchange for some value in the cryptocurrency.
 The whole process is virtual and happens in a decentralized system.
 This means that no governing system like the SEC will have to verify the transactions on their end.
 Now knowing this, what kind of impact can blockchain have in our world?

 Though virtual, many blockchain companies have added an impactful approach to their vision.
 In doing so, they have combined the blockchain process with a beneficial incentive to better the world around us.
 With this approach, these blockchain companies are able to focus on an environmental impact rather than strictly a monetary focal point.
+These blockchain quotes prove how cryptocurrencies and blockchain continue to soar in popularity and demand.

 For example, some companies use blockchain and cryptocurrency to dynamically make an impact in the environment.
 A model of this dynamic impact is the Poseidon Foundation.
 The Poseidon Foundation fights climate change by incorporating what is called carbon credits.
 This is all implemented thanks to their AI-based blockchain platform called Reduce.